nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 Complete the following steps to build |NCS| projects with |VSC|:

 1. Start |VSC|.
    If you installed the |NCS| using the :ref:`gs_app_tcm`, you can click the :guilabel:`Open VS Code` button next to the version you installed.
 #.
-Click :guilabel:`Create new application from sample` from the :guilabel:`Welcome` panel.

-   The :guilabel:`New Application` screen opens.
+In the :guilabel:`Welcome panel` or on the :guilabel:`Welcome` page, click :guilabel:`Add an existing application`.
 #.
-Provide the following information to create the application:

-   a.
-Select the :guilabel:`Freestanding` radio button for the :guilabel:`Application type`.
-      This links the application to the version of |NCS| you have installed.
+Navigate to the directory of the nRF9160-compatible sample or application you want to work with.

+   Samples are located under :file:`nrf/samples/`, and applications are located under :file:`nrf/applications/`.

 #.
-Select the |NCS| version from the :guilabel:`nRF Connect SDK` drop-down menu and the corresponding toolchain version from the :guilabel:`nRF Connect Toolchain` drop-down menu.
-      The version you selected when setting up |VSC| is set by default.
+Click :guilabel:`Select folder` to select the sample's or the application's folder.

+   A new application is automatically added in the :guilabel:`Applications` panel.

 #.
-Choose the location where the application is saved.
-      To do this, either type the path in the :guilabel:`Application location` field, or browse to the desired location by clicking the :guilabel:`...` button.
+If needed, click :guilabel:`Yes` when prompted if you trust the authors of the files.
 #.
-Select the application template that you want to use.

-      You can either select one from the :guilabel:`Application template` drop-down menu, or browse the available templates with a preview of their documentation in the :guilabel:`Browse Samples` screen by clicking the :guilabel:`Select...` button.
-      Both the drop-down and the :guilabel:`Browse Samples` screen contain the same applications.
-   #.
-Enter the :guilabel:`Application name`.

-      When you create the application, this creates a new folder in the :guilabel:`Application folder` directory with the same name.

-#.
-Click the :guilabel:`Create Application` button.

-   The selected application appears in the :guilabel:`Applications` panel.

-#.
-Click the :guilabel:`No build configurations. *Click to create one*` text under the application.
+Click the :guilabel:`No build configurations.
+Click to create one` text under the application.

    The :guilabel:`Add Build Configuration` screen opens.

 #.
 Provide the following information to configure the build:

    a.
 Select the build target from the :guilabel:`Board` drop-down menu.
       You must use the build target ``thingy91_nrf9160`` or ``thingy91_nrf9160_ns`` when building the application code for the nRF9160 SiP and the build target ``thingy91_nrf52840`` when building the application code for the onboard nRF52840 SoC.
    #.
 Select ``prj.conf`` from the :guilabel:`Configuration` drop-down menu if it is not already selected.
    #.
 Make sure that the checkbox for :guilabel:`Build after generating configuration` is selected.

 #.
-Click the :guilabel:`Build Configuration` button.
+Click :guilabel:`Build Configuration`.

-   The configuration starts building.
-   It is complete when the build files appear in the :guilabel:`Applications` panel.
+   When the process completes, the build configuration appears in the :guilabel:`Applications` panel.

 #.
 Program the application: